circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 ## Environment Variables

 In CircleCI 2.0, all defined environment variables are treated literally.
-It is possible to interpolat variables within a command by setting it for the current shell.
+It is possible to interpolate variables within a command by setting it for the current shell.

 For more information,